KuenstlicheIntelligenz/KuenstlicheIntelligenz.github.io/_posts/2020-01-13-Fast-and-Generalized-Adaption-for-Few-Shot-Learning.md

 The paper presents a two stage solution:
 1. Prepare: Train a metric based classifier to attain discriminative features, the **Adaptable Cosine Classifier**.
 Also use the proposed meta learning method **Amphibian**.
-2. Fine-Tune two new examples.
+2. Adapt to new examples.

 Use mean-vectors of labled exmaples to parmetrize the cosine classifier?!
+No retraining of the classifier to avoid overfitting.